I know feeling powerless sucks.

-When something unfavorable or unexpected happens to you, don’t waste time in analyzing the situation, complaining about it or blaming someone for your misfortune.
+When something unfavorable or unexpected happens to you, don’t waste time analyzing the situation, complaining about it, or blaming someone for your misfortune.
 Doing so doesn’t help to change the situation.
 It only makes you a victim.
 Instead, accept the situation as it is.

 Two people can face the same situation but have a totally different experience.
 The difference between people who feel powerless and people who don’t is the former resists the situation they are in while the latter surrenders to it.
 Surrendering is about acceptance of what is and trust that things will get better.
 It’s not the same as giving up which people often do when they feel powerless.